Unethical human experimentation in the United States: 1940s

-In a 1946 to 1948 study in Guatemala, U.S. researchers used prostitutes to infect prison inmates, insane asylum patients, and Guatemalan soldiers with syphilis and other sexually transmitted diseases to test the effectiveness of penicillin in treating the STDs.
+In a 1946 to 1948 study in Guatemala, US researchers used prostitutes to infect prison inmates, insane asylum patients, and Guatemalan soldiers with syphilis and other sexually transmitted diseases to test the effectiveness of penicillin in treating the STDs.
 They later tried infecting people with "direct inoculations made from syphilis bacteria poured into the men's penises and on forearms and faces that were slightly abraded ... or in a few cases through spinal punctures".
 Approximately 700 people were infected as part of the study (including orphan children).
-The study was sponsored by the Public Health Service, the National Institutes of Health, the Pan American Health Sanitary Bureau (now the World Health Organization's Pan American Health Organization) and the Guatemalan government.
+The study was sponsored by the PHS, the National Institutes of Health (NIH), the Pan American Health Sanitary Bureau (now the World Health Organization's Pan American Health Organization) and the Guatemalan government.
 The team was led by John Charles Cutler, who later participated in the Tuskegee syphilis experiments.
-Cutler chose to do the study in Guatemala because he would not have been permitted to do it in the United States.
-In 2010 when the research was revealed, the U.S. officially apologized to Guatemala for the studies.
+Cutler chose to do the study in Guatemala because he would not have been permitted to do it in the US.
+In 2010 when the research was revealed, the US officially apologized to Guatemala for the studies.
 A lawsuit has been launched against Johns Hopkins University, Bristol-Myers Squibb and the Rockefeller Foundation for alleged involvement in the study.